eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 ```

 :::Note
-This chapter refers to a subset of the E2E Journey describes in the README for the Tractus-X umbrella charts.
+This chapter refers to a subset of the E2E Journey described in the README for the Tractus-X umbrella charts.
 Please follow the link:  <https://github.com/eclipse-tractusx/tractus-x-umbrella/blob/main/charts/umbrella/README.md>.
-There you will find a lot more information on how you can extend the setup bay adding furterh components, such as a poirtal to increase your experince.
-You also find hints how to use the Umbrella Helm Chart on Window or MAC.
+There you will find a lot more information on how you can extend the setup by adding further components, such as a portal, to increase your experience.
+You also find hints on how to use the Umbrella Helm Chart on Windows or MAC.
 We will continue to add more content to the tutorial.
 :::

 ## Notice